component/dom/Readme.md

   This lib will not include _any_ XHR support, js animations, promises, or anything else out of scope.
 This library is for DOM manipulation, traversal, and events only.

+  This library is _not_ aiming for feature parity with jQuery.

 ## License

   MIT